 UFC Fight Night: Overeem vs. Volkov

-On February 6 at the UFC Apex arena in Las Vegas, Nevada, two of the league’s most seasoned heavyweights are going at it.
-Alistair Overeem (47-18) will go fist-to-fist with Alexander Volkov (32-8).
+On February 6 at the UFC Apex arena in Las Vegas, Nevada, two of the league’s most seasoned heavyweights went at it.
+Alistair Overeem (47-19) went fist-to-fist with Alexander Volkov (33-8).
 Both men are veteran fighters who, despite having never won UFC championships, have held titles in their former leagues before signing on with the UFC.
-This bout will get one of them closer to a future shot at the UFC Heavyweight Championship.
+Volkov took the day here, and this bout undoubtedly got him that much closer to a future shot at the UFC Heavyweight Championship.

 UFC 258: Usman vs. Burns

-UFC welterweight champion Kamaru Usman has successfully defended his belt twice so far (most recently against Jorge Masvidal at UFC 251 last July), but he will be tested again soon at UFC 258 on February 13.
-There, Usman will face Gilbert Burns, the UFC’s second-ranked welterweight and a three-time World Jiu-Jitsu Champion, in a high-stakes contest for the welterweight title.
+With his most recent victory at UFC 258 on February 13, welterweight champion Kamaru Usman has successfully defended his belt three times now.
+There, Usman faced title challenger Gilbert Burns, the UFC’s second-ranked welterweight and a three-time World Jiu-Jitsu Champion, in a high-stakes contest for the welterweight belt.
+Usman won handily with a third-round knockout.

 UFC Fight Night: Blaydes vs. Lewis

-The third event slated for February, UFC Fight Night 185, pits heavyweights Curtis Blaydes and Derrick Lewis against each other at the UFC Apex in Las Vegas.
-Blades sits at number two on the UFC heavyweight roster while Lewis is ranked fourth, and it’s not unlikely that the victor here will go on to face the winner of Overeem vs. Volkov — and then, perhaps, get a shot at the UFC Heavyweight Championship (currently held by Stipe Miocic and on the line at UFC 260).
+The third event of February, UFC Fight Night 185, pitted heavyweights Curtis Blaydes and Derrick Lewis against each other at the UFC Apex in Las Vegas.
+Lewis defeated Blaydes with a KO in the second round, and it’s not unlikely that he’ll soon have to face Volkov.
+Then, if he wins, perhaps he’ll get a shot at the UFC Heavyweight Championship (currently held by Stipe Miocic and on the line at UFC 260).

 UFC 259: Blachowicz vs. Adesanya